EmilianoNavarro97/DYNAMIC-BEHEAVIOUR-DETERMINATION-BASED-ON-ATTRACTOR-IMAGES-/README.md

 # Trajectories

-This repository has codes to generate the trajectories of Chua attractors.
+This repository contains codes to generate the trajectories of Chua attractors.

 The file `chua.py` generates the path, data and image.
 You can choose which of these to save as files.